Zhou Baozhong

-Zhou Baozhong (周保中 (Zhōu Bǎozhōng); 1902–1964) was a commander of the 88th Separate Rifle Brigade and Northeast Anti-Japanese United Army resisting the pacification of Manchukuo by the Empire of Japan.
+Zhou Baozhong (7 February 1902 – 22 April 1964) was a commander of the 88th Separate Rifle Brigade and Northeast Anti-Japanese United Army resisting the pacification of Manchukuo by the Empire of Japan.

-After the Chinese Civil War he was made Vice Governor of Yunnan province in 1949.
+After the Chinese Civil War, he was made Vice Governor of Yunnan province in 1949.

 Early life

-He was born on 1902 in Dali Prefecture, Yunnan.
+He was born in 1902 in Dali Prefecture, Yunnan.
 His birth name was Xi Liyuan.
 In 1915, he was admitted to the provincial Dali No. 2 Middle School with excellent results.
 After the second grade of junior high school, because of the attack of his hometown by warlords and bandits, he dropped out of school and went home to work in farming.